romanr95/GUIDS/MASSA/MASSA_TESTNET.md

 ```
 node_testnet_rewards_program_ownership_proof YOUR_WALLET_ADDRESS YOUR_USER_ID
 ```
-We copy the code that the client issued.
+Copy the code given by the client.
-Enter the next command.
-We check the data from the client with the data from MassaBot.
+Enter the following command.
+Check the data from the client with the data from MassaBot.
 ```
 cd /$HOME/massa/massa-client/ && ./massa-client -p YOUR_PASSWORD get_status
 ```